-These heartwarming baked zucchini chips will certainly satisfy your cravings for snacking.
-This recipe is not only healthy but… tasty and will indulge those midnight urges that most of us experience.
+These heartwarming baked zucchini chips will certainly satisfy your cravings for snacks.
+This recipe is not only healthy but tasty and will indulge that midnight urge that most of us experience.

 If you’re like me, finding the willpower to resist those urges can be a daunting task.
-Far too often, we give into the dark side for a quick feel good fix only to experience shame and soul crushing depression later once we realize what we’ve done.
+Far too often, we give in to the dark side for a quick feel-good fix only to experience shame and soul-crushing depression later once we realize what we’ve done.

 They definitely know their market.
 5 chips lead to 10 chips, 10 chips leads to 20 and so on.
 This would be exquisite if we lived in a world with no accountability.

 Let’s look at it this way.
-15 Lays potato chips weigh in at stunning 180 calories and a whopping 15g of carbs.
-This isn’t the end of the world if you have to will power to just stop there but once you get started it can be such a huge battle to say no more.
+15 Lays potato chips weigh in at a stunning 180 calories and a whopping 15g of carbs.
+This isn’t the end of the world if you have to will power to just stop there… but once you get started it can be such a huge battle to say no more.

-Trans-Fat is poison
+Trans-Fat is Poisonous

-Trans-fat is an artificial laboratory created ingredient that is used in a lot of the food we purchase.
-Sadly, companies use trans-fats because they inexpensive to produce, last longer than other fats and give food a desirable taste.
+Trans-fat is an artificial laboratory-created ingredient that is used in a lot of the food we purchase.
+Sadly, companies use trans-fats because it is inexpensive to produce, last longer than other fats and give food a desirable taste.